 I bought more health and homeopathy books over the following years, relishing this new interest.
 Friends caught my enthusiasm and began ringing me for acute remedy advice for them or their children!

-I love studying and continuing with my professional development; in 2019 I obtained a diploma in nutrition from the School of Health, and I have also completed a course in Bach Flower Remedies for Homeopaths (Bach Centre Levels 1 and 2), nutritional supplementation training, homeobotanical therapy and I am a qualified CEASE (homeopathic detox therapy) practitioner.
-I am also a registered hair tissue mineral analysis practitioner (HTMA) and am part-way through formal nutrition training with the School of Health, in order to obtain a diploma in nutrition.
-These various therapies are all proving to be a wonderful addition to my practice, and I offer them as and when I feel they would help each patient on an individual basis.
+I love studying and continuing with my professional development; in 2019 I obtained a diploma in nutrition from the School of Health, and I have also completed 2 courses in Bach Flower Remedies for Homeopaths (Bach Centre Levels 1 and 2), as well as nutritional supplementation training and homeobotanical therapy.
+I am also a registered hair tissue mineral analysis practitioner (HTMA).
+These various therapies are all a wonderful addition to my practice, and I offer them as and when I feel they would help each patient on an individual basis.

-I am a fully registered member of the Society of Homeopaths which is the main governing body for homeopaths in the UK.
+I am a fully registered member of the Society of Homeopaths which is the main governing body for homeopaths in the UK (https://homeopathy-soh.org/).
 This means that I abide by the Society's Code of Ethics and Practice, and I am fully licensed and hold professional insurance.

 I aim to tread as lightly on our planet as possible.
-To this end, I am registered with ICO for Data Protection, and am therefore able to run an almost completely paper-free office, with the exception of business cards and printed invoices on request, all of which are printed on recycled paper.
+To this end, I am registered with ICO for Data Protection (storing data electronically), and am therefore able to run an almost completely paper-free office, with the exception of business cards and printed invoices on request, all of which are printed on recycled paper.
 Where possible, I cycle, walk or use public transport to get to my patient consultations.